apextw/math/README.md

 # math
-Study Algebra 2 with Python, written with Jupyter Notebook.

 ### Targets
-- To provide a visual way to learn Algebra
+- To provide a visual way to learn
-- Learning Algebra and playing with Python at the same time
+- Learning and playing with Python at the same time
-- Understand Algebra in 24 hours

-### Topics
-- Quadratic Functions
-- Polynomials
-- Complex Number, i
-- Euler Number, e
-- Expoential and Logarithm
-- Statistics
-- Sequences and Series
-- Trigonometry

 ### Tools